launchdarkly-labs/project-migrator-script/README.md

 ### Requirements

-- You must have Deno installed
+- You must have Deno installeds

 ### Considerations